IBM/data-prep-kit/doc/repo.md

 Generally, administrators will issue make commands from the top of the repository to, for example publish a new release.
 The top level make file provides a set of targets that are executed recursively, which as a result are expected to be implementd by sub-directories.
-These and their semantics as expected to be implemented, as appropriate, in the sub-directories are as follows:
+These and their semantics are expected to be implemented, as appropriate, in the sub-directories are as follows:

 * clean - Restore the directory to as close to initial repository clone state as possible.